Italian, Spanish, Portuguese yields fall after new Greek proposal

 By Marius Zaharia

-LONDON, June 22 Italian, Spanish and Portuguese bond yields fell more than 20 basis points on Monday after the European Union welcomed a new offer by Greece on a reform package that signalled 11th-hour concessions to avert default.
+LONDON, June 22 Italian, Spanish and Portuguese bond yields fell more than 10 basis points on Monday after the European Union welcomed a new offer by Greece on a reforms package that signalled 11th-hour concessions to avert default.

-Greek 10-year yields dropped 141 basis points to 11.23 percent and two-year yields dived 485 basis points to 23.65 percent, their lowest in two weeks.

 EU Economic Commissioner Pierre Moscovici said he was convinced that euro zone leaders holding an emergency meeting in Brussels on Monday would find a way out of the Greek crisis.

-It was not immediately clear how far the new proposal from Athens acceded to creditors' demands for additional spending cuts and tax hikes.
-Euro zone finance ministers said they required detailed study and it would take several days to determine whether they can lead to an agreement to avert a default.
+It was not immediately clear how far the new proposal yielded to creditors' demands for additional spending cuts and tax hikes.

 "The odds seem to shift in favour of a compromise," said Rainer Guntermann, rates strategist at Commerzbank.

 Greece needs 1.6 billion euros to pay a loan tranche to the International Monetary Fund at the end of the month.
-A default could accelerate a run on Greek bank deposits and could lead to capital controls and eventually to Athens leaving the euro zone.
+A default could accelerate the run on banking deposits and could lead to capital controls and eventually to Athens leaving the euro zone.

-More than half of investors in a Barclays survey see a Greek exit as having only a minor impact on global financial markets because the country is small and buffers are in place to limit contagion.

-Any progress in talks on Monday was more likely to be a step towards an agreement in coming days rather than a final deal.

 "The most likely outcome is split between a short-term deal which kicks the problem forward past the summer or no deal," said Gary Jenkins, chief credit strategist at LNG Capital.

 "The least likely outcome is a complete resolution which takes Greece off the front pages for the next five years."
-(Additional reporting by Emelia Sithole-Matarise; Editing by Larry King)
+(Reporting by Marius Zaharia; editing by John Stonestreet)

 * Strong raw materials prices driving best profit growth in years